stacks-network/docs/src/pages/understand-stacks/running-testnet-node.md

 Running a node has no specialized hardware requirements.
 People were successful at running a node on Raspberry Pis, for instance.
 Minimum requirements are moving targets due to the nature of the project and some factors should be considered:

-- compiling node sources locally requires processing and storage resources
+- compiling node sources locally requires computing and storage resources
-- replicating the chainstate requires significant memory allocation (1,3+ GB)
-- chainstate size grows over time, increasing the memory requirements
+- as the chain grows, the on-disk state will grow over time

-With these considerations in mind, we suggest hardware based on a general-purpose specification provided by GCP, the [E2 machine standard 2](https://cloud.google.com/compute/docs/machine-types#general_purpose):
+With these considerations in mind, we suggest hardware based on a general-purpose specification, similarly to [GCP E2 machine standard 2](https://cloud.google.com/compute/docs/machine-types#general_purpose) or [AWS EC2 t3.large standard](https://aws.amazon.com/ec2/instance-types/):

 - 2 vCPUs
 - 8 GB memory